 - Peer tutoring, as arranged through the Program (no charge for the student)

 Penn State University has a policy regarding the refunding of tuition and fees in the case that a student leaves the program prior to completing the semester.

 The PA program will follow the university policy which states that refunds for tuition are available and are based upon when the student officially withdraws from the program.

-If a student leaves prior to the start of class, 100% of the tuition and fees are refunded.
-If the student leaves during the first week of classes 80% of tuition will be refunded.
-A decrease of 10% for each week after the second week of classes will be refunded up to the 8th week.
+If a student leaves prior to the start of class, 100 percent of the tuition and fees are refunded.
+If the student leaves during the first week of classes 80 percent of tuition will be refunded.
+A decrease of 10 percent for each week after the second week of classes will be refunded up to the eighth week.
 Withdrawal from the semester after the eighth week of class will result in no refund of tuition or fees.

 The deposit for matriculation is considered to be nonrefundable and the letter of offer extended to program applicants who are offered admission to the PA program will inform students of this policy.
 The deposit to hold a student’s seat will be applied to the tuition for the program’s first semester.

 Academic Integrity at Penn State is defined by Faculty Senate Policy 49-20 as “the pursuit of scholarly activity in an open, honest and responsible manner.”

 The University Code of Conduct states, “all students should act with personal integrity; respect other students’ dignity, rights and property; and help create and maintain an environment in which all can succeed through the fruits of their efforts.
 Academic integrity includes a commitment not to engage in or tolerate acts of falsification, misrepresentation or deception.
 Such acts of dishonesty violate the fundamental ethical principles of the University community and compromise the worth of work completed by others.”